 1. Death Note

 Arguably the most famous and successful anime, Death note started as a manga (sort of like an intense Japanese comic book?
-Please don’t hate me, manga fans!) and was made into a 37 episode TV show in 2006.
+Please don’t hate me, manga experts!) and was made into a 37 episode TV show in 2006.
 This was the first anime I ever seriously watched, and it is seriously one of the best written shows ever.
 There is a Netflix original movie that came out last year, but it is absolute trash and shouldn’t exist; ignore it completely.
 Willem Dafoe as a giant demon creature is the only redeemable thing about it.

 To briefly sum up the plot, the protagonist, Light Yagami, finds a notebook, and if you write down a person’s name in the notebook while thinking of them, it will kill them.
 The notebook is owned by Ryuk, a Shinigami, or demon like-creature, who has to stay with the notebook but can only be seen by the holder of the notebook.
 Light is like a super genius, and decides to use it to kill bad guys, which is noble-ish, right?
 The FBI get wind that the person killing all these bad guys is a serial killer, and they assign their senior homicide detective to the case, and begin to try to find and stop this killer.
 Eventually they hire “L”, an equally intelligent consultant who believes he can outsmart the killer.
 This all sounds a little crazy I know, but ultimately this is a brilliantly written game of cat-and-mouse and I was completely captivated the whole way through.
 If you love a good thriller/mystery, then this one is definitely for you.